pittcsc/Documents/Constitution.md

 ## XX) Data

 In order for the officers to understand the state and effectiveness of the club and it's members we do collect certain pieces of information.
-All officers should be aware of what data we collect and should strive to keep the collection to a minium and keep the data private and protected in order to uphold the privacy of our members.
+All officers should be aware of what data we collect and should strive to keep the collection to a minimum and keep the data private and protected in order to uphold the privacy of our members.

 ### What we collect?

-Our collection is limited to attendence of meetings, activity in our group chat (only the time when a message is sent but not the contents of that message), activity on our Github organization (including commits and the impact of those changes), or details about a member from setting up with our attendance system, surveys, check-in or sign-up sheets, events (such as resume review) and our newsletter.
-TODO: Videos?, Attendance, Instragram?
+Our collection is limited to attendence of meetings, activity in our group chat (only the time when a message is sent but not the contents of that message), activity on our Github organization (including commits and the impact of those changes), or details about a member from setting up with our attendance system and use of said system, surveys, check-in or sign-up sheets, our newsletter, and from events.

 ### What is the data used for?

-The information is used to evaluate various things such as how effective a particular events is, how attendence changes over the time of a semester, etc. Activity of our members helps the officers figure whether an indivdual is a member of the club, how engage they are with a project, and in special cases which members should be given a high prority for certain events (such as field trips).
+The information is used to evaluate various things such as how effective a particular event is, how attendance changes over the time of a semester, etc. The activity of our members helps the officers figure whether an individual is a member of the club based on our definition in Section VII, to whom to provide incentives for being a member, and in special cases giving a higher priority for a member that have larger engagement with the club to attend limited seated events.

 ### What data is given out?

-No data on a particular member, except for any information that a member has consented for the officers to give out, will be givin to sponsors.
+No data on a individual member, except for any information that a member has consented for the officers to give out, will be given to or any organization outside of Pitt CSC.
+The club only provides outside organizations with general statistics of the club (e.g. average attendance, demographic of members, etc.)

-The club gives out general statistics about
+### How transparent we are?

-### Transparency
+The club officers and the club will be direct to what we collect and the purpose behind collecting data.
+We will gladly reveal all general statistics we provide outside organizations.
+The club will not reveal an individual member's data, except to the individual directly.
+The tool we use to analyze and collect the data will be public with all it's source code publicly on our GitHub organization page.

 ### Issues

-Any issues with our policy on data should be brought up with any officers,
+Any issues with our policy on data should be brought up with any officers.
+Any future additions to what we collect should be discussed by the officers internally and with all the active members.

 ## XXI) Finances